-The Stability Control Icon (ESC or Electronic Stability Control) illuminates during the power-on self test when the ignition is turned ON.
+- The Stability Control Icon (ESC or Electronic Stability Control) illuminates during the Bulb Check when the ignition is turned ON.
 It turns off after a few seconds if no system problems are detected.
-If a

-- problem is detected, the ESC Warning lamp will turn on and stay on. - Illuminates when the ESC system is regulating individual wheel brakes to correct the vehicle's direction of travel.
+If a problem is detected, the ESC Warning lamp will turn on and stay on. - Illuminates when the ESC system is regulating individual wheel brakes to correct the vehicle's direction of travel.
 (Refer to Advanced ABS with Stability Control for more information.)

-If this chassis is equipped with an electronic stability control (ESC) and is modified (e.g. adding or removing an axle, converting from a truck to a tractor, converting from a tractor to a truck, changing the body, lengthening of the wheelbase and/or frame, relocating frame components, or modifying pneumatic or electrical ABS/ESC harnesses) the ESC must be disabled by a qualified technician.
+If this chassis is equipped with an Electronic Stability Control (ESC) and is modified (e.g. adding or removing an axle, converting from a truck to a tractor, converting from a tractor to a truck, changing the body, lengthening of the wheelbase and/or frame, relocating frame components, or modifying pneumatic or electrical ABS/ESC harnesses) the ESC must be evaluated by a qualified technician.
 If you have any questions, contact your authorized dealer.
-Failure to comply may result in death, personal injury, equipment or property damage.
+Failure to comply may result in property damage, personal injury, or death.